fronteers/website/docs/contribute.md

 Git articles and video's online can be a little intimidating.
 It can help to install a good [Git graphical user interface](https://git-scm.com/downloads/guis).

 Once you have Git, open a command line and go to a folder on your harddisk where you want to keep a copy of the Fronteers website code.
+**For example:** Go to a folder like `your-username/github/`, and do the following command.
+It will then create the Fronteers website code in `your-username/github/website` :)

 ```bash
 git clone https://github.com/fronteers/website.git